Positive thinking can help bring out the best in your Human Design. When you are optimistic, it is easier to access your innate gifts.

 As you faithfully listen to the call of your intuitive knowing, you will become more adept at discerning the next right action.
 You do not need to wait for inspiration.
 Simply take actions that reflect best what you know to be true for yourself, and you will steadily regain footing on your course as you remember your passions, which will re-connect you to your soul intentions.

-We will rephrase the question: “What is it I need to do in order to fulfill the requirements of my intentions, and what is my next step to getting there?”
-Before we offer our reflections on this, let us first consider the origins of soul intentions.
+To help clarify your path, let us rephrase the crucial question: “What is it I need to do in order to fulfill the requirements of my intentions, and what is my next step to getting there?”
+Before discussing this further, it is important to consider the origins of soul intentions, which will provide helpful context for understanding the steps ahead.

 Each time you incarnate you choose a series of tasks which are aligned with what you plan to accomplish for the life.
 How do you decide what you will focus on for a particular life?
 This is the million-dollar question, so to speak, but it is not actually that much of a mystery.
 Your life plans are based in what you have previously experienced and assimilated – as well as what you did not complete.
 Those experiences with which you feel complete – that is – those in which you mastered, for example, a certain skill, or where you came to know the painful limitations and joyous capacities of the body, and where you incontrovertibly understood the extent to which your assumptions expanded or contracted your opportunities and choices, etc., will not call to you in the same way they did when you were eager to test your mettle in these areas.
 Once you have gained depth knowledge in a curricula and the critical self-knowledge that comes with exploring the unknown, you are ready to move into a different arena.